SPRINGSIDE FARM DAY CAMP, est. 2019

 Email Camp Director Allie Drexler at email@example.com with questions.
 See FAQs below.

-Registration begins March 1st, 2021 (see paperwork below).
-Please mail registration forms, vaccination records, and $50 deposit.
+Please mail registration forms, vaccination records, and $50 deposit to reserve a spot (paperwork below).
 Full tuition payment is due by June 1st.
+Payment plans available upon request.

 2021 Camp Tuition Rates: